ChuuniMage/krzysztophor/utilities/argUtils.md

   };
 ```

-It was clutter in the main index file, and relied too heavily on referencing an outside global variable, and so I had to find away to extract and change it.
+This was clutter in the main index file, and relied too heavily on referencing global variables, so I had to find away to extract and change it.
 Ultimately, the function wasn't retained - this is because I already had an utility function that performs an almost identical task, the `memberHasAllRolesById` function, in `roleUtils.ts`

 ```typescript
     export const memberHasAllRolesById = (testedMember:Discord.GuildMember, roleIdArray:string[]):boolean => {